ganbuan/CyberNotebook/README.md

 + Application Data - extension of the fifth layer and can show application-specific data

 ### tcpdump
-<i>tcpdump</i> is a tool that captures network traffic and taking a closer look at various protocols.
-This tool and its <i>libpcap</i> library were released for Unix-like systems. <i>winpcap</i> is the ported version to Windows.
+*tcpdump* is a tool that captures network traffic and taking a closer look at various protocols.
+This tool and its *libpcap* library were released for Unix-like systems. *winpcap* is the ported version to Windows.

 **tcpdump**: main command